lee-sunkyoung/hdl-localization-ROS2/README.md

 # hdl-localization-ROS2

-ROS2 wrapper for hdl-localization package with docker
+ROS2 wrapper for hdl-localization package with docker.
+You can refer to the original [hdl localization repository](https://github.com/koide3/hdl_localization.git) for a detailed explanation of the ROS1 version.

 ## 1. Build docker image with Dockerfile